 Instructions

-- (optional) Soak beans overnight in 8 cups water.
-Then drain and discard the liquid. *If using unsoaked beans, see recipe footnote for cook times.IMPORTANT: Instructions for both cooking methods are written for soaked beans (I tested both).
+- (recommended) Soak beans overnight in 8 cups water.
+Then drain and discard the liquid.
+See footnote for unsoaked beans.

 Crockpot Instructions (see stove instructions below)

-- Add NAVY BEANS, HAM BONE, ONION, CELERY, GARLIC, THYME, SALT, and BLACK PEPPER to a crock pot.
+- Add NAVY BEANS, HAM BONE, ONION, CELERY, GARLIC, THYME, SALT, and BLACK PEPPER to a slow cooker.

-- At around the 5 hour mark, stir in CARROTS, cover the slow cooker, and continue cooking until beans and carrots soften to your liking.
+- At around the 5 hour mark, stir in CARROTS and continue cooking another hour (or more as needed) until carrots and beans are soft to your liking.

 - Heat 2 tablespoons OLIVE OIL in a 4-quart soup pot over medium-high heat.